osrf/ros2multirobotbook/src/ui.md

 ## Overview

-The most common way to write a UI application is to make use of a UI framework, there are many UI frameworks out there, here are some of the popular frameworks out there
+The most common way to write a UI application is to make use of a UI framework.
+There are many available UI frameworks, the list below are some of the popular frameworks for reference:

   * Multi-Paradigm
     * Qt